 As early as John 5, we see Jesus already starting His ministry by healing the sick at the pool of Bethesda on a Sabbath (John 5:1-17).
 He also started preaching and proclaiming that whoever hears His words and believes in Him will have eternal life (John 5:24).
 Jesus performed miracles in private among His disciples (John 6:16-21) and in public, like the feeding of the five thousand (John 6:1-15).

-In John 13, we see that right before the Feast of the Passover, Jesus performs an act that was not customary of rabbis.
-He shocks His disciples by washing their feet (verse 1-20).
+In John 13, we see that right before the Feast of the Passover, Jesus performs an act that was not customary for rabbis.
+He shocks His disciples by washing their feet (verses 1-20).
 He sets an example of servant leadership and teaches them to serve one another in the same way.
-It was during their Passover dinner that Jesus gives them a new commandment to love another just as He has loved them (verse 34).
+It was during their Passover dinner that Jesus gives them a new commandment to love one another just as He has loved them (verse 34).

 The disciples must have been very confused at the time when Jesus was telling them all these things.
 They have already gained momentum in preaching to the people.
-They have a great following.
-They thought they could now regain leadership over Jerusalem and the Romans would be gone.
+They have a significant following.
+And they thought they could regain leadership over Jerusalem, and the Romans would be gone.
 Why is Jesus talking about going away?
-What does He mean with Him being the way, the truth, and the life?
+What does He mean by Him being the way, the only truth, and the life?
 Maybe you have those same questions.
 Let’s try to look more closely into the parts of this verse.

 The Key Parts of “I am the Way, the Truth, and the Life”

-Jesus said to him, “I am the way, and the truth, and the life.
-No one comes to the Father except through me. – John 14:6
+Thomas said to him, “Lord, we don’t know where you are going, so how can we know the way?”
+Jesus answered, “I am the way and the truth and the life.
+No one comes to the Father except through me. – John 14:5-6

 Jesus saying “He is the way” is a confirmation of this truth.
-He is the only way.
+He is the way to all the blessings of the covenant of grace.
 It’s interesting to note that He uses the definitive article THE.
 He is THE way.
-Not just one of the ways.
+Not just one of the ways, but He is the only path.
 There is a certainty and a possessive characteristic to this declaration.
-This is why the Bible also says the path to God is a narrow one (Matthew 7:13) because there is only one way.
+This is why the Bible also says the only path to God is a narrow one (Matthew 7:13) because there is only one way.
 Only through faith in the complete work of Christ on the Cross.

 The second half of the verse is a ready answer to the question we may have in mind: The way to where?
 Jesus said, “No one comes to the Father except through me.”
-Three things we can glean from this:
+Three things we can glean from this one sentence:

 - We were created by God for God.
-Isaiah 43:7 says, “everyone who is called by my name, whom I created for My glory, whom I formed and made.”
+Isaiah 43:7 in the Old Testament says, “Everyone who is called by my name, whom I created for My glory, whom I formed and made.”
 God created us out of His overflowing love and continues to sustain us out of His unending kindness all for one thing – so we can honor (glorify) Him and enjoy Him forever (Westminster Shorter Catechism, Question #1).

-- Because of sin, we were physically and morally separated from God.
+- Because of sin, we were physically and morally separated from the true God.
 He is holy, man is not.
 He is perfect, man is not.
 That is why there is a need for a mediator, a “way” for us to be able to come back to God.
-The Bible says this mediator is Jesus.
+The Bible says this mediator is Jesus and He paid for all our sins through His own blood.
 (1 Timothy 2:5)

 - It is only through the perfect life of Christ that we can be restored to the Father.
 No one else, nothing else.
-Because of our sin, it is impossible to become worthy of the Father’s love and presence.
-But through the sacrifice of Jesus, we are made right in the Father’s eyes.
+Because of our sins, it is impossible to become worthy of the Father’s love and presence.
+But through the sacrifice of Jesus through His own blood, we are made right in the Father’s eyes.
 Jesus’ righteousness is imputed upon us.
 (Romans 5:17-19)